emacsway/emacsway/ru/refactoring-book.rst

     changes, you still consider flexible solutions.
 But instead of implementing these flexible solutions, you ask yourself, "How difficult is it going to be to refactor a simple solution into the flexible solution?"
-If, as happens most of the time, the answer is "pretty easy," then you just implement the simple solution." ("Refactoring: Improving the Design of Existing Code", Martin Fowler)
+If, as happens most of the time, the answer is "pretty easy," then you just implement the simple solution.

+    Refactoring can lead to simpler designs without sacrificing flexibility.
+This makes the design process easier and less stressful.
+Once you have a broad sense of things that refactor easily, you 57don't even think of the flexible solutions.
+You have the confidence to refactor if the time comes.
+    You build the simplest thing that can possibly work.
+As for the flexible, complex design, most of the time you aren't going to need it."
+    ("Refactoring: Improving the Design of Existing Code", Martin Fowler)

 Чистота кода кроется в его честности